 Jobless Claims Fall Last Week

-First-time applications for state unemployment benefits fell 10,000 to 299,000 in the week ended Oct.
-14, the Labor Department said.
+Initial claims for state unemployment insurance aid fell to 318,000 in the week ended March 12 from a revised 328,000 the prior week, the Labor Department said.